 STRESS

-Stress can negatively affect gut health by altering the gut microbiome and increasing inflammation.
-Stress is also a known trigger for acne flare-ups.
+Stress can have negative impacts on health.
+It negatively affect the gut health by changing the gut microbiome and increasing inflammation.
+Because acne flare up is also happened to be triggered by stress

 TYPES OF ACNE

 Pustules: Are similar to papules but filled with yellow or white pus.
-They are often surrounded by re inflamed skin.
+They are often surrounded by burning the skin.

-Nodules: Are larger, painful, solid lumps beneath surface of skin, resulting from buildup of multiple, inflamed hair follicles.
+Nodules: Are larger, painful, solid lumps beneath surface of skin, resulting from rise up of multiple, burning hair follicles.

 Cysts: Are deep, pus filled lumps that are very painful.
-They can cause scarring ad could not squeezed or popped as this can worsen scarring.
+They can cause scarring. it should not be squeezed or popped or it can be worse by doing this.

 White heads(closed comedones)